bobshriver/UNR-EcoForecast/labs/ARmodel.md

   `data = read.csv('./../data/portal_timeseries.csv')`

-  `n<-length(data$rodents)`
+  `n<-length(data$NDVI)`

   `#remove last 10`

   `datafit<-data[1:(n-10),] ##This is our "observed data`

-1) Fit a Gompertz model to the rodents the observed data using the `lm` function.
-Remember that the Gompertz model is the AR(1) model if we take the natural log of the population size, so dont forget to `log` the population size first. (see example code below if you get stuck, but try it first and ask questions!!)
+1) Fit a AR(1) model to the NDVI observed data using the `lm` function (see example code below if you get stuck, but try it first and ask questions!!).

-2) Create a function to forecast the population, and forecast the 10 months of the rodents data that we witheld, treating the last observed value as your initial condition.
+2) Create a function to forecast the NDVI, and forecast the 10 months of the NDVI data that we witheld, treating the last observed value as your initial condition.
 Plot the forecast for the next ten months along points for the withheld data.
 This function will is very similar to logistic growth function we built in lab 1.
 You can extract the model parameters using `model$coefficients`.

-3) Repeat steps 1 & 2  using NDVI at t-1 along with population size at t-1 to explain population size at t.
+3) Repeat steps 1 & 2  using rain at t-1 along with NDVI at t-1 to explain NDVI at t.